Men's Health

 How do I prevent testosterone deficiency?

-It is common and normal for testosterone levels to reduce with age so your chances of developing some symptoms increase the older you get.
+It is common and normal for testosterone levels to reduce with age.
 However, testosterone levels shouldn't get low enough to affect your life or wellbeing.
 It's good to be mindful of this and start thinking about ways to mediate any testosterone depletion.
-One great way to do this is to keep fit and healthy.
+This includes maintaining exercise, restorative sleep patterns and a healthy weight and diet, whilst reducing alcohol, tobacco products and opioid pain medications (eg morphine).

 If you are concerned about changes that you think may be related to a drop in testosterone levels speak to your doctor.